 June 12th 2021

-Creation myths, such as the Nordic myth with its Gap of Ginnunga and the Orphic creation myth give us some indications; likewise the art of Anish Kapoor and not least our own dreams and visions.
-We may be surprised.
+Creation myths, such as the Nordic myth with its Gap of Ginnunga and the Orphic creation myth give us some indications, likewise James Hillman, the art of Anish Kapoor and not least our own dreams and visions.

 Susan Haase-Derrett grew up trilingually and tri-culturally on the Danish-German border with an English mother at a time when post war tensions were still high.
 This experience has led to her interest in intergenerational trauma and in an endeavour to find a rooting in something beyond the historio-sociological field.
 The power of the image has long captivated and inspired her to deeper exploration of the non-material.
 She has a background in academia and holds a BA in art history and a PhD in musicology.
 She trained at Bath Centre for Psychotherapy and Counselling and has been a UKCP registered psychotherapist and supervisor in Bristol for over twenty years.